pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

         is composed of direct and diffuse components.

     surface_azimuth
         Azimuth angle of the surface in degrees East of North.
-Must be >=0 and <=360.
 The pvlib-python convention is defined as degrees east (clockwise) of north, so that North = 0°, East = 90°, South = 180°, West = 270°.
 Other tools may use different conventions.

     surface_tilt
         Panel tilt from horizontal [°].
 Must be >=0 and <=180.